-New Hope Boys Home is an affordable, year-round Christian boarding school for boys ages 12-17 who are misbehaving and struggling self-destructive or dangerous behaviors.
-We help boys transform into responsible, respectful and peaceful young men.
+New Hope Boys Home is an affordable, year-round Christian boarding school for boys ages 12-17 who are misbehaving and struggling with self-destructive or dangerous behaviors.
+We help boys transform into responsible, respectful, and peaceful young men.

-The low-cost boarding school and therapeutic program in Central Texas features licensed counselors, top academics and adventurous therapeutic activities.
+The low-cost boarding school and therapeutic program in Central Texas feature licensed counselors, top academics, and adventurous therapeutic activities.
 Boys also benefit from vocational training and mentoring, designed to better transition them into adulthood.
-Call to learn more: (512) 521-3655
+Call to learn more: (830) 257-5714

 Benefits of Outdoor Recreation